8 Most Dangerous Cities in Iowa (2023 Update)

 According to the FBI, violent crime in Iowa rose by 9.5% from 2019 to 2020.
 Murders rose by a record 60%!
 By contrast, property crimes in Iowa fell for the 18th consecutive year.

 In 2020, Iowa agencies reported an estimated 303 violent crimes per 100,000 people—this is the highest rate since 2010.
 The increase in violent crimes is disappointing but not unexpected because murder rates in the U.S. spiked by 30% from 2019 to 2020.
 There’s little concrete data on why, but societal turmoil exacerbated by the COVID pandemic and other factors are thought to be involved.

 How To Stay Safe in Iowa

-In the grand scheme of things, largely rural Iowa is a pretty safe state.
+In the grand scheme of things, Iowa is a pretty safe state.
 If you avoid the hotspots and take some of the precautions we’re about to recommend, you should be perfectly fine.